bingomanatee/numb/README.md

 ### isEq(value)
 ### isMult(divisor)

-note that invalid input *or* comparator returns null;
+note that ifInvalid input *or* comparator returns null;
 null and false are both "falsy" so take care to evaluate return value carefully.

 ```javascript